 My husband is a perfect helper in a kitchen.
 We love to cook together.
-I believe this is because of my kitchen organization strategy.
+I believe this is because of how I organize my kitchen.
 But this is not the case in every family.
+This is why I thought I will write the post with tips on how to organize your kitchen.

 It is so easy to make kitchen well-organized if we stick to some basic principles and routines.
-If you follow just a few simple tips, you can transform your kitchen in a way that men would not feel there like in a jungle and would not reject it as “user unfriendly App.”
+If you follow just a few simple tips, you can transform your kitchen in a way that men wouldn’t feel there like in a jungle and wouldn’t reject it as “user-unfriendly App.”
+So, let’s start with tips on how to organize your kitchen.

 Kitchen Organization Tip No.1: the apron